KareemOye/USB_POWER_SUPPLY_PCB/README.md

 I went with a buck converter rather than a linear regulator, since dropping 12 V to 5 V linearly would waste a very significant amount of power as heat.
-The LM2596S-ADJ handles the switching, and a 1N5822 Schottky diode carries the inductorcurrent while the internal switch is off.
+The LM2596S-ADJ handles the switching, and a 1N5822 Schottky diode carries the inductor current while the internal switch is off.
 The feedback pin regulates to 1.23 V, so the 3.6 kΩ and 1.2 kΩ divider sets the output to about 4.9 V, and a 47 µH inductor smooths the current.